moshafie512/data-professional-survey-dashboard/README.md

 ## 🔑 Key Insights

-- **Python** is the dominant programming language among respondents, far ahead of R and other languages.
+- **Python dominates the field**: It is the clear language of choice among respondents, far outpacing R and other languages combined — reflecting its central role in the modern data stack (from analysis to machine learning).

-- **~43%** of respondents rated breaking into the data field as "neither easy nor difficult."
+- **The path into data isn't seen as a major barrier**: Only ~11% of respondents rated breaking into the field as "difficult" or "very difficult," while the majority (~43%) felt it was "neither easy nor difficult" — suggesting that structured effort, rather than exceptional difficulty, is the main hurdle for newcomers.

-- **Salary satisfaction (4.27/10)** is noticeably lower than **work/life balance satisfaction (5.74/10)**, suggesting compensation may be a bigger pain point than workload for many professionals.
+- **Pay, not workload, is the bigger frustration**: Salary satisfaction (4.27/10) trails work/life balance satisfaction (5.74/10) by a notable margin.
+This gap hints that compensation — not hours or workload — may be the leading driver of dissatisfaction and potential turnover in data roles.

-- The **United States** and a broad "Other" category make up the majority of respondents, followed by India, the UK, and Canada.
+- **The U.S. leads, but the field is globally distributed**: While the United States represents the largest single group of respondents, it accounts for less than half of the total sample — with meaningful representation from India, the UK, and Canada, reflecting data as a genuinely global profession.

 ## 📁 Repository Structure